-New reality series is on every Tuesday at 8pm on Channel 5, documenting the unconventional life of Amanda and her family, who live on a remote farm in the Yorkshire Dales.
-Check out our interview with the Yorkshire shepherdess…
+New reality series is on every Tuesday at 8 pm on Channel 5, documenting the unconventional life of Amanda and her family, who live on a remote farm in the Yorkshire Dales, with episodes taking viewers on a trip through her life throughout Winter, Spring, Summer and Autumn.
+Want to know more about The Yorkshire Shepherdess?
+Read our Editor’s interview with her below…

 From city kid to Yorkshire hill farmer, Amanda Owen’s life presents a different challenge every day but she wouldn’t have it any other way, says Lucy Cleland…